yra77/Files-Transfer_Windows/README.md

 C# windows forms.
-Transferring files on the local network.
-Android, Windows
+Transferring files on the local network and remotely.
+Android, Windows.